 Primary or secondary infertility

-No pregnancy even after 1 year of regular unprotected sex (when female age is /= 35 years).
+No pregnancy even after 1 year of regular unprotected sex (when female age is = 30 years) or after 6 months of trying ( when female age is >/= 35 years).

 Primary Infertility is when a couple has not conceived before.